tlienart/tlienart.github.io/README.md

 ## Site

-* group posts by "stories" (maybe change the part xxx and just add a number or whatever)
+* group posts by "stories" (maybe change the part xxx and just add a number or whatever) (in tags)

 ## Future topics